 Don’t forget that we are talking about Skinny Dip Falls in North Carolina (there are others around the U.S).

-If You Love Skinny Dip Falls, Don’t Miss These Nearby Hikes & Asheville Attractions:
+If You Love Skinny Dip Falls, Don’t Miss These Nearby Hikes, Picnic Areas, & Waterfalls

 There is so much to see and do along the Blue Ridge Parkway, especially near Skinny Dip Falls.
-Of course, visitors and locals alike love these top waterfalls near Asheville, North Carolina.
-There are over 30+ hikes in and around Asheville that we frequent as locals.
+Grab our complete guide to Blue Ridge Parkway hikes in North Carolina.

 If you are looking for more hikes and nature activities around Skinny Dip Falls that you can visit in the same day, here’s what we recommend: